sara-sabr/github-evaluation/slide-one.md

   - setup CI in their existing repositories
   - create build and test environments
   - enables protected branches
-  - automated validations is added to the project
+  - automate validations in the project